 The Bavarian Seismic Network (a joined initiative of the StMUG, LfU and LMU) is responsible for monitoring the seismic activity in Bavaria.
-The main reason for running this network is to inform the public in case of an earthquake as well as strengthen the research capabilities.
+The main reasons for running this network are to inform the public in case of an earthquake and to strengthen the research capabilities.
 In addition, the Bavarian Seismic Network is embedded into European and German initiatives for modernizing the seismological infrastructure in Europe.
-The seismic station ZUGS, which is installed in a gallery of the Schneefernerhaus is an excellent example for the synergy of surveillance and science.
+The seismic station ZUGS, which is installed in a gallery of the Schneefernerhaus, is an excellent example for the synergy of surveillance and science.
 The seismic station improves the capabilities for monitoring seismically active areas in the Inn valley/Ester mountain region.
 Furthermore, it serves as “natural” laboratory for studying seismic wave propagation in areas with steep topography which in turn can lead to enhanced damage patterns.

-The Department of Geography uses process based models (SnowModel and ALPINE3D) for a detailed analysis of the hydrology of the Zugspitzplatt catchment.
-The application of the named models allows for a reconstruction of the energy and moisture fluxes and will therewith lead to a better understanding of the test sites hydrology.
-In addition the uncertainties of the used model approaches are investigated.
+The Department of Geography uses proces based models (SnowModel and ALPINE3D) for a detailed analysis of the hydrology of the Zugspitzplatt catchment.
+The application of the named models allows for a reconstruction of the energy and moisture fluxes and will lead to a better understanding of the test sites hydrology.
+In addition, the uncertainties of the used model approaches are investigated.
 For doing so, suitable input data series of different meteorological drivers are available.
-Additional scenario runs which will be in concordance with the IPCC scenarios will show future variances of the catchments runoff generation and of the snow coverage.
+Additional scenario runs, which will be in accordance with the IPCC scenarios, will show future variances of the Zugspitzplatt catchments runoff generation and of the snow coverage.

 The LMU-DLR cooperation project “Health information service for COPD and asthma for Bavaria” aims at the provision of riskinformation for patients suffering from chronic pulmonary diseases.
-Relevant environmental and medical data sets are analysed in order to quantify the effect of environmental factors on patients’ well-being.
+Relevant environmental and medical data sets are analyzed in order to quantify the effect of environmental factors on patients’ well-being.
 This knowledge allows the provision of easily understandable information about health risks to the general public.
-Moreover this projects targets at providing warnings in case of predicted (up to three days in advance) environmental situations, which are unfavourable for the patients’ health.
+Moreover, this projects targets at providing warnings in case of predicted (up to three days in advance) environmental situations, which are unfavorable for the patients’ health.